What is a Computerized Maintenance Management System (CMMS)?

 Workflow Visibility and Work Order Management

-Work order software allows teams to visualize actions through dashboards and reports, helping every level of worker assess the current status and improve work order completion rates.
+Work order software allows teams to visualize actions with dashboards and reports, helping every level of worker assess the current status and improve work order completion rates.
 Maintenance teams can quickly determine where an asset is, what parts are needed, and who should perform what work and when.

 Mobile Workforce